Chess Board Setup

 Each chess piece has its own assigned place in a chess board setup.
 The easiest way to setup a board for play is to place the pawns first, followed by the major pieces.
 This avoids reaching over the pawns and perhaps knocking or moving them.

 The black queen faces the white queen from the opposite side of the board.
-She is similarly placed on a square of her own colour (the black square nearest the middle of the back rank).
+Like the white queen, place the black queen on a square of her own colour.

-The black and white kings are here shown on their own for clarity, but sit on the e file, next to the queen.
+The black and white kings sit on the e file, next to the queen.

 Each side has two bishops.
 A bishop sits next to the king or queen.